Electroconvulsive Therapy (ECT)

 - Implanted Electrical Devices Including Medication Pumps and Pacemakers

-You will need to complete a referrals packet and submit it to our Outpatient Department to determine if you qualify for services.
+Are you interested in TMS services?
+You will need to complete a referrals packet and submit it to our Outpatient Department to determine if you qualify.
 Please reach out today and ask to speak with Outpatient about TMS, at 210-541-5289.